A timeline of 19th-century America

 “

-Young Men,” by Charlotte Gilman (
+Young Men,” Charlotte Gilman (

 Youth’s Companion; November 22)